Chicken Tamales

 wrapped tamales

 Make sure to check on the water level of the steamer a couple of times so it doesn’t run dry.
-After 1 hour, turn off the heat and let them rest for 10 minutes.
+After the 1 hour and 15 minutes, turn off the heat and let them rest for 10 minutes.
 Remove tamales with tongs.

 Enjoy!